PlagueFPS/cod-zombies/README.md

 ## Purpose

-Call of Duty: Zombies Guides is a website dedicated to providing the most up to date and accurate information for playing Call of Duty: Zombies.
+Call of Duty: Zombies Guides is a website dedicated to providing the most up-to-date and accurate information for playing Call of Duty: Zombies.
 The website provides written guides for both main and side quests, detailed and customizable interactive maps, and a comprehensive bestiary for every type of zombie in the game.

 ## What We Provide

-* **Main Quest Guides**: Step by step guides for every main quest in the game, including detailed information on how to complete each step, and strategies for defeating each boss.
+* [**Main Quest Guides**](https://codzombiesguides.com): Step-by-step guides for every main quest in the game, including detailed information on how to complete each step and strategies for defeating each boss.
-* **Side Quest Guides**: Detailed guides for every side quest in the game, including information on how to trigger each quest, and the rewards for completing them.
+* [**Side Quest Guides**](https://codzombiesguides.com/side-quests): Detailed guides for every side quest in the game, including information on how to trigger each quest and the rewards for completing them.
-* **Interactive Maps**: Customizable interactive maps for every map in the game, including information on item spawns, map-specific mechanics, and more.
+* [**Interactive Maps**](https://codzombiesguides.com/maps): Customizable interactive maps for every map in the game, including information on item spawns, map-specific mechanics, and more.
-* **Bestiary**: A comprehensive bestiary for every type of zombie in the game, including information on their strengths, weaknesses, spawn behavior, and attack patterns.
+* [**Bestiary**](https://codzombiesguides.com/bestiary): A comprehensive bestiary for every type of zombie in the game, including information on their strengths, weaknesses, spawn behavior, and attack patterns.

 ## Who This Website Is For